LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/booleans-and-conditionals/studio.rst

 Growth must occur over an entire career.
 As technology evolves, even the most senior developers have to learn new skills.
 Creating a framework for learning, which includes setting achievable goals, is important for being a developer.
-Technology will change and adapt and we should learn to do the same!
+Technology will change and adapt, and we should learn to do the same!

 When setting goals, those goals should be SMART.
 SMART stands for: